Raabi91/moonraker-telegram/picture/read.md

-this folder is only for save the cam pic
+this folder is only for save the cam pic and the gif